fredbi/go-experiments/go-openapi/README.md

 1. pick an issue reported in go-swagger
 2. find the impacted go-openapi repo
-3. PR to fix it, mention "contribute to go-swagger/go-swager#123)
+3. PR to fix it, unit test, mention "contribute to go-swagger/go-swager#123)
-4. PR to update dependency in go-swagger
+4. PR to update the dependency in go-swagger, with an integration test to prove the fix, mention "fixes #123"

-5. insert test to prove fix, mention "fixes #123"
+The process gets even longer with indirect dependencies across several go-openapi repos.

 Into:

 1. Pick an issue in "core"
-2. PR to fix it, with test, report "fixes #123"
+2. PR to fix it, with unit and integration test (in different modules), mention "fixes #123"

-A structure that would look something like:
+A structure that would look something like with a new go-openapi/core github repository:

-* `github.com/go-openapi/core`
+* `github.com/go-openapi/core` - Core go-openapi components
-* `github.com/go-openapi/core/docs`
+* `github.com/go-openapi/core/docs` - Source of the go-openapi documentation site

 * **`github.com/go-openapi/core/json`** [go.mod]
 * `github.com/go-openapi/core/json/parser` - A fast JSON parser